 8 of 10: Full of great characters, Finnikin of the Rock is the kind of fantasy I can really love about a kingdom that’s been cursed, and Finnikin’s quest, a decade later, to break the curse and restore peace.
 If you like Graceling or Fire, you’ll likely enjoy this one.

-So when Finnikin of the Rock came out, I requested it immediately from the library.
+So when Finnikin of the Rock came out (the first book in the Lumatere Chronicles series), I requested it immediately from the library.
 And never read it.
 I checked it out a second time.
 I never read it.
 But . . .it was fantasy!
 And Melina Marchetta usually writes realistic fiction!
 And. . .sometimes fantasy scares me, what with the complex maps in the beginning of the book and a bunch of made up words and cities and animals and . . .
 I just didn’t even open it.

 Now, clearly, I have rectified the situation.
 And it was a terrific book.
 Of course it was.

 Despite having those terrifying maps in the front of the book, this book was the kind of fantasy I can deal with, where there aren’t talking animals or something – instead it’s fairly normal except that there is some curses/spells that are cast and some people can walk through the dreams of other people.
 I can handle that.

 finnikin of the rock by melina marchetta

 Finnikin grew up in the kingdom of Lumatere (the Rock refers to the area of the kingdom where he lived), where his father was Captain of the King’s Guard.
 Because of his father’s position, Finnikin spent a lot of time in the castle and was dear friends with Balthazar, the heir to the throne.
 But then, when the boys are still fairly young (around 10 or 12, I think), the kingdom is attacked, the royal family murdered, and the king’s brother usurps the throne.